 Regular bonus rates are reviewed at least once each year.
-The rates declared do not normally change by more than 1 percentage point from the equivalent rate declared approximately a year previously (declarations are not always made at precisely the same time of the year).
+The rates declared do not normally change by more than 1.5 percentage points from the equivalent rate declared approximately a year previously (declarations are not always made at precisely the same time of the year).

 Each bonus series has its own regular bonus rate.
-This is the rate of bonus which, if maintained indefinitely would provide an adequate margin for final bonus on average for policies in that series, consistent with the current investment policy.
-For Irish Life Bond Versions 1 and 2 policies the margin is one third of the cumulative investment return made on the underlying assets.
-For all other bonus series, the margin is sufficient to absorb the impact of a period of extremely poor investment performance and leave the projected Asset Share at maturity larger than the guaranteed benefits.
+This is normally the rate of future bonus which, if maintained indefinitely, would provide an adequate margin for final bonus, consistent with the current investment strategy.
+The margin is sufficient to absorb the impact of a period of extremely poor investment performance and leave the projected target percentage of Asset Share at maturity larger than the guaranteed benefits.
 If an adequate margin cannot be maintained at any rate of regular bonus, no regular bonus is declared for that bonus series.

-The consistency between the rates for different series in other respects may also be taken into account.
-For example we may consider it appropriate to maintain consistent differentials between different bonus series representing life and pension business, regular premium or paid up business, and business with different annual management charges.
+The consistency between the rates for different series in other respects is also taken into account.
+For example we may wish to maintain consistent differentials between different bonus series representing regular premium or paid up business.